luciousmc/frontend_practice/exercises/react-validated-input-component/README.md

 ### Challenge

-Use React and CSS to create an `ValidatedInput` component that displays its validation status.
+Use React and CSS to create a `ValidatedInput` component that displays its validation status.

+### Extra

+Add a validation rule that requires the user's password to contain:
+  - a special character
+  - a capital letter
+  - a digit

 ### Mockup